talyan3/3902_Mario_Game/README.md

 ### Features
   * **Immortal Snail** <br> <img width="100" height="100" alt="snail2" src="https://github.com/user-attachments/assets/4d189507-04d7-44f2-9836-87dfdb9a43a3" />
-    * Inspired by the Immortal Christmas Snail, our snail will (slowly) terrorize Mario as he runs through the game.
+    * Inspired by the Immortal Snail, our snail will (slowly) terrorize Mario as he runs through the game.
 Don't get caught!
     * As the snail gets closer to Mario, the heartbeat sound gets louder and louder
     * All Mario's lives will be lost and he will die no matter what Mario State he is in